 - Full inclusion for Special Education students, as appropriate

 - Emphasis on math, science, the arts, and technology

 - Uninterrupted blocks of instruction for core subjects

 - Use of art, music, and movement education to support core academics through creative and hands-on activities

 - Small group instruction, team teaching, and collegial planning

 - Enrichment activities open to all students

 T. C. Miller averages two classes per level for grades Kindergarten through 5.
-We have full-time resource teachers for Media, Science, Music, Movement and Title I and part-time resource teachers for Art.
-The faculty includes full-time special education teachers, a half-time speech teacher, full-time school counselor, and part-time violin teacher.
-We also have seven full-time teaching assistants, and a cafeteria and custodial staff.
+We have full-time resource teachers for Media, STREAM, Music, Movement, Art, and Title I. The faculty includes full-time special education teachers, a half-time speech teacher, full-time school counselor, and part-time violin teacher.
+We also have four full-time teaching assistants, and a cafeteria and custodial staff.